marcoscastro/personal-page/README.md

 4. Remove the CNAME record named 'www' (which points to @)

-5. Click 'Add record' -> CNAME(Alias) -> 'Host' should be www and 'Points to' should be your Heroku address (example example.herokuapp.com).
+5. Click 'Add record' -> CNAME(Alias) -> 'Host' should be www and 'Points to' should be your Heroku address (example.herokuapp.com).
 TTL can be 1 hour.

 It can take some time for the DNS to propogate.
 For me it took about 10 minutes.